jsaikali/EPA_MOVES_Model/docs/LinuxRunGuide.md

 ## Instructions on running MOVES on Linux server
 One can launch a Terminal or Powershell to execute the following commands.
 These were written for terminal but can easily be modified for Powershell.
+#### Connect to the Cornell University VPN
+Instructions on doing so can be found here:  https://it.cornell.edu/cuvpn
+The Linux server is IP-restricted which is why this is a necessary step!

 #### SSH into the Windows Server
 ```